 A transloader’s sole purpose is to exist on a team of workers located at a transloading facility in order to perform the function of transloading.
 However, at a transloading facility, there are a variety of different roles.
 There are different classifications of jobs a transloader can fill and each one plays a huge part in the positive outcomes.

-This is a job that forces the person to wear many hats, managing many employees and who also must be ultra-organized in order to be successful in the role.
+This is a job that forces the person to wear many hats, manage many employees, and also must be ultra-organized in order to be successful in the role.

 This is a blue-collar profession that really requires physically robust people who will be able to constantly lift and move freight all day long while being on their feet.